bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/lowlevel.rst

     $ cat /sys/bus/usb-serial/devices/ttyUSB0/latency_timer

-If you think that the communication is too slow, type following after plugging the usb in to change the latency timer
+If you think that the communication is too slow, type the following after plugging the usb in to change the latency timer

 Method 1.
-Type following (you should do this everytime when the usb once was plugged out or the connection was dropped)
+Type the following (you should do this everytime when the usb was plugged out or the connection was dropped)

 .. code:: bash